narayansharma91/TDD_with_node/README.md

 Moreover, you can check focus points for the individual session are given below.

 ## Session 1: Introduction
-- Difference between TDD/Unit Testing & Manual testing.
+- Introduction of TDD
-- How TDD works
+- TDD workflow.
+- Introduction of Unit Testing.
 - Benefits of implementing automated unit test on your project.

 ## Session 2: Practical